ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 	#define MACRO_NAME value
 This associates with the **MACRO_NAME** whatever **value** appears between the first space after the **MACRO_NAME** and the end of the line.
 The value constitutes the body of the macro.

-``printf()``s are very useful for debugging when looking for an explanation to a problem; otherwise, it is nice to be able to disable many of them.
-We can use the ``#define`` directive to create parameterized macros that extend the basic ``printf()`` functionality, for example by expanding to printf()s when needed, but to empty statements under other conditions.
+``printf()``s are very useful for debugging when looking for an explanation to a problem.
+Otherwise, it is nice to be able to disable many of them.
+We can use the ``#define`` directive to create parameterized macros that extend the basic ``printf()`` functionality.
+For example, macros can expand to printf()s when needed, but to empty statements under other conditions.

 The general form for defining a parameterized macro is:

 	#define MACRO_NAME(param1, param2, ...)
 		{body-of-macro}

-For example, it is often useful to categorize ``printf()`` statements by severity levels like ‘DEBUG’, ‘WARNING’, ‘ERROR’ etc. For this, we define levels of severity and then, each time we compile or run the program, specify which level we’d like to use.
+For example, it is often useful to categorise ``printf()`` statements by severity levels like ‘DEBUG’, ‘WARNING’ and ‘ERROR’.
+For this, we define levels of severity.
+Then, each time we compile or run the program, we specify which level we’d like to use.
 The level we specified is used by our macros in an ``if`` condition.
 That condition can control the format of the information the macro will print, or whether or not it will print anything at all.
-This gives us full control of the debug information presented to us at each debug level.
+This gives us full control of the debug information presented to us every run.

 Remember that ``printf()`` can take as many parameters as you throw at it.
-Macros don’t break this functionality; they can be defined with ``...`` to mimic printf()’s behaviour.
+Macros support this functionality: they can be defined with ``...`` to mimic printf()’s behaviour.
 To learn more about using ``...`` in your code, read about [variadic macros on Wikipedia](http://en.wikipedia.org/wiki/Variadic_macro).

 Here is an example: